North Korea says 'pointless' for Kim to attend South Korea ASEAN summit

 “As nothing was achieved in implementing the agreements ... the north-south summit for the mere form’s sake would be pointless,” KCNA said.

-“Not content with sustaining losses from dependence on the United States, the south side made an offer for discussing the north-south relations in the theater of multi-lateral co-operation.
+“Not content with sustaining losses from dependence on the United States, the south side made an offer for discussing the north-south relations in the theatre of multi-lateral co-operation.
 This makes us only dubious.”

 The two Koreas undertook a flurry of diplomacy including three summits last year, during which Moon and Kim agreed to improve ties and restart stalled business initiatives.

-But there has been no significant progress amid tightening sanctions aimed at the North’s nuclear and missile programs, and stalled denuclearization talks after Kim’s failed second summit with U.S. President Donald Trump.
+But there has been no significant progress amid tightening sanctions aimed at the North’s nuclear and missile programmes, and stalled denuclearisation talks after Kim’s failed second summit with U.S. President Donald Trump.

 Pyongyang has stepped up criticism against Seoul and Washington in recent months for their joint military drills and the South’s purchase of U.S. weapons designed to fend off North Korean threats.